> Communication

 Accounting

 Health Care and Social Assistance is the largest employing industry in Australia with 15.6% workforce share.
-There are over 2.2 million people currently employed in this industry and employment is expected to continue to grow.
+According to Jobs and Skills Australia, there are over 2.3 million people currently employed in this industry and employment is expected to continue to grow.
 This in turn will increase demand for non-medical managers with business management qualifications who can take on projects, innovate in the health space and embrace emerging technologies in telemedicine and diagnostics.

-Given you’re considering making an investment in your education, it’s only natural that you will want to have some idea of what you can expect to earn upon graduation and as your progress throughout your career.
+Given you’re considering making an investment in your education, it’s understandable that you will want to know some idea of what you can expect to earn upon graduation and as you progress in your career.

-Salary expectations will of course vary depending on your specific role and industry.
-However, base statistics show the national average salary for a business manager is $115,000 per year in Australia.
+Salary expectations will vary depending on your specific role and industry.
+However, statistics show the national average base salary for a business manager is $100,000 per year in Australia.

 According to a survey by the Graduate Management Admissions Council (GMAC), the salary prospects for MBA graduates are forecast to recover to pre-pandemic levels as recruiters project a “robust demand” for business school graduates.

-If you are unsure of exactly what industry or role you might want to go into, you can choose to maximise your flexibility by studying a general Bachelor of Business at an undergraduate level or a Master of Business Administration postgraduate degree.
+If you are unsure of exactly what industry or role you might want to go into, you can choose to study a general Bachelor of Business or a Master of Business Administration.

-Or, you can pursue a major or specialisation to align your study more closely to your career goals or passions.
-For example, at Kaplan Business School, we offer eight MBA specialisations which are Project Management, Health Services Management, Tourism and Hospitality Leadership, Digital Management, Entrepreneurship, Women in Leadership and International Leadership.
+Or, you can pursue a major or specialisation to align your studies more closely to your career goals or passions.
+For example, at Kaplan Business School (KBS), we offer eight MBA specialisations which are Project Management, Health Services Management, Tourism and Hospitality Leadership, Digital Management, Entrepreneurship, Women in Leadership and International Leadership.
 You can choose to specialise in two of these, without adding any additional time to your degree.

 Studying a business degree with a major or specialisation gives you the opportunity to gain the foundational skills to help businesses thrive such as knowing how to write a financial plan and track profits and losses.
 At the same time you will also take a deep dive into specific industry skills that are in high demand, such as the ability to manage complex projects or lead and manage teams.

 Transferable skills are abilities that can be used across different industries and jobs such as communication skills, teamwork and critical thinking.
-According to LinkedIn, more than 3 in 5 (61%) of professionals said soft skills in the workplace are just as essential as hard skills.
+According to World Metrics, 86% of workers and executives cite soft skills as equally as important as technical skills for job success.

 Even if you already have transferable skills, you can work to improve them and acquire new ones that are sought after by employers.
 According to an analysis conducted by Deloitte, soft-skill intensive occupations will account for two-thirds of all jobs by 2030.

-Studying business will help you with technical skills and soft skills such as critical thinking, collaboration, task management and presentation skills.
-Practicing and honing these skills can contribute to career progression and earning potential.
+Studying business will help you with technical skills and soft skills such as problem-solving, collaboration, task management and presentation skills.
+Practising and honing these skills can contribute to career progression and earning potential.

 Some of the top soft skills you will gain with a business degree include: